-For up to date information, click here.
+For COVID information, click here.

 Cutaneous lymphomas are cancers of lymphocytes (a type of white blood cells) that primarily involve the skin.
 Cutaneous lymphomas are classified based on whether they are cancers of B-lymphocytes (B-cell) or T-lymphocytes (T-cell).

 CUTANEOUS T-CELL LYMPHOMA (CTCL)

 Cutaneous T-cell lymphoma (CTCL) is the most common type of cutaneous lymphoma, and typically presents with red, scaly patches or plaques on the skin.
 Itching is common, with more than 80% of people with CTCL reporting they have itch.
 CTCL often mimics eczema, psoriasis, or other chronic dermatitis, and because of this it’s common that the diagnosis of CTCL is delayed, sometimes by years or decades.
 Only a minority of people with CTCL develop advanced disease, with tumor formation, ulceration, involvement of lymph nodes, blood, and internal organs.
 Most people with CTCL have indolent (i.e. chronic, slowly growing) lymphomas – treatable, but not curable, and usually not life-threatening.